 - Ethical Issues in Making Capacity Decisions

 - Better Lawyering Through Mindfulness

-At the request of our providers, titles of civility courses that have been previously approved for professional responsibility credit include:
+At the request of our providers, titles of course that have been previously approved for professional responsibility credit under this topic area include:

 - Practicing Civility and Constructive Ways to Deal with Those Who Don’t